What is endometriosis: causes to recognise

 Stage II is considered a mild form, with deeper lesions than stage I and possible micro-adhesions.

-Symptoms are often similar to those of more advanced stages, because the severity of the symptoms does not always correspond to the severity of the disease .
+Symptoms are often similar to those of more advanced stages, because symptom severity does not always correspond to disease severity.

 Common symptoms of stage II: